BeaCoden/BeaCoden.github.io/README.md

 ## Description

-A brief Portfolio Webiste of my...
+This is my CV, here you can find my personal information and ...

 - [ ] educations :books:
-- [ ] qualifications :star:
+- [ ] qualifications and skills :star:
 - [ ] previous job experiences :computer:

 ## Project Status